GAURAV19999/GaryVeeTweets/README.md

 # GaryVeeTweets
-Simple Analysis of Gary Vee's Tweets in Python.
-The tweets scraped where from January 1st 2020 until January 12th 2021.
+WorldCloud and Sentiment Analysis of Gary Vee's Tweets in Python.
+The tweets scraped were from January 1st 2020 until January 12th 2021.

 ### Frameworks
 - PIL - Image processing library